Appruval/arvr-project-/README.md

 ## Instructions to run
 1. Clone Project
 2. Open with Unity version 2020.2.1f1 (preferred)
+3. go to assets folder
+4. open scenes folder
+5. run that
-3. use W A S D for movement
+6. use W A S D for movement
-4. use left click to grab or drop the fire extinguisher
+7. use left click to grab or drop the fire extinguisher
-5. use right click or space bar to spray fumes
+8. use right click or space bar to spray fumes

 ## Done by Team no 25